fadwamahmoud/newsback/README.md

 ### Dependencies

-*[Mongoose](https://mongoosejs.com/)- MongoDB object modeling for Node.js.
+* [Mongoose](https://mongoosejs.com/)- MongoDB object modeling for Node.js.
 Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
 * [express-validator](https://express-validator.github.io/docs/) - express-validator is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.
 *  [lodash](https://www.npmjs.com/package/lodash) - node utility library that provides helpful methods for modularity, performance & extras.
-*  [@hapi/joi](https://www.npmjs.com/package/@hapi/joi) - The most powerful schema description language and data validator for JavaScript.
-Used for registeration and login form validation.
 * [axios](https://www.npmjs.com/package/axios) - Promise based HTTP client for the browser and node.js that supprts automatic transforms for JSON data.
 Used for making requests to the NewsAPI endpoints.
  ### Security